 Very common, right?

-If you don’t engage with that thought – if you don’t act it out — it literally doesn’t exist in the outer physical world.
+If you don’t engage that thought – if you don’t judge it, consider it, and act it out — it literally doesn’t exist in the outer physical world.

 That thought (of doubting) appears to and within your awareness (out of intricate impersonal conditions), without your ever choosing it or asking it to show up.